Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 In moments of stress or crisis, teachers often lack immediate support and practical strategies.
 They want a tool that could “think with them” during real classroom scenarios.

-Teachers need real-time, hands-free support, smart behaviour logging, reinforced by practical learning and wellness features.
+Pain points were transformed into NOTO's core concepts—teachers need real-time, hands-free support, reinforced by practical learning and wellness tools.

 A visual dashboard of bite-sized, relevant, and certification-aligned modules that educators can complete during school hours.